 We will be politically neutral with an independent editorial board made up of representatives from a broad range of Welsh society, civic and political.
 Our service will hold ALL political parties in Wales to account, we will provide you with local and national news, we will explain how our devolved government works and challenge the pros and cons of greater powers for the Senedd and open a frank discussion around independence.

-We will be at the forefront leading the news agenda in Wales, researching and challenging party manifesto pledges, explaining in simple language how the Senedd works and what it can currently deliver and achieve.
+Wales goes to the polls on Thursday the 6th of May 2021 in a crucial general election.
+We will be at the forefront leading the news agenda in Wales during the lead up to the day of voting, researching and challenging manifesto pledges, explaining in simple language how the Senedd works and what it can achieve.
 We will look at ways that Wales can do things differently and create a platform to discuss ideas for a better more prosperous Wales.